Skip to main content

 The field to aggregate on.

-Currently this aggregation only works on fast text fields.
+Currently term aggregation only works on fast fields of type text, f64, i64 and u64.

 size